Medal of Honor Recipient Sal Giunta to Give President’s Lecture Series Address

 Lauded by President Barack Obama for being "as humble as he is courageous," Giunta was awarded the Medal of Honor at a White House ceremony on Nov.
 16, 2010.

-Giunta, whose heroic actions during a brutal firefight with Taliban fighters in Afghanistan left him wounded, but saved the lives of several of his comrades, will speak at the Ted Constant Convocation Center at 7:30 p.m.
+Giunta, whose heroic actions during a brutal firefight with Taliban fighters in Afghanistan left him wounded, but saved the lives of several of his comrades, will speak at ODU's Ted Constant Convocation Center at 7:30 p.m.
 For information or to RSVP to this event, visit: www.odu.edu/univevents (event code: SGL13).
 The title of his lecture is "Uncommon Valor: The Importance of Teamwork, Sacrifice and Leadership."

 Born in Clinton, Iowa, in 1985, Salvatore "Sal" Augustine Giunta decided to enlist at age 17, while working in a Subway sandwich shop.
 He joined the Army in November 2003.

 He attended Infantry One Station Unit Training and the Basic Airborne Course at Fort Benning, Ga., before being assigned to the 173rd Airborne Brigade Combat Team, Vicenza, Italy, in 2004.
 Promoted to the rank of staff sergeant in 2009, Giunta completed two combat tours to Afghanistan totaling 27 months of deployment.